Two practices

 How We Staff

 The Tacitus Network is the firm's affiliated group of cleared senior operators.
-It is the staffing layer behind both practices: when an Enterprise Services or Program Operations engagement requires named delivery beyond the firm's leadership, the seats are filled from the Network.
+It is the staffing layer behind both practices.
+The firm's Partners, Managing Directors, and Principals hold seats directly; when an engagement needs named delivery beyond them, it is filled from the Network.
 Membership is invitation-based, not open enrollment.

 Who's in the Network